FLAK-ZOSO/Sista/docs/index.rst

     sudo make install

+On most Linux and macOS systems, `/usr/local/lib` is a standard library path and no additional configuration is needed after installation.
+If you install Sista to a different location, you may need to adjust your library search path (e.g., by setting `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).

 After installing Sista, you can include it in your project by adding the following line to your source files:

 .. code-block:: cpp